 What is prediabetes and why does it matter?

-Tips to delaying or preventing T2D:
+Tips to delaying the onset of and preventing T2D:

 - Know your family history and discuss your concerns with your doctor.

 - Have blood glucose levels checked, either orally or through fasting testing.

 - Track your food and drink intake daily.

 - Eat foods that are lower in fat.

 - Choose an evidence-based program designed to help prevent the onset of type 2 diabetes.

 - Be physically active every day.
 Short bouts of exercise go a long way to make changes in your health.